ArdaCraft/AC_Overlay/README.md

 Issues currently include inaccurate items, inaccurate block sounds, and inaccurate block names.
 Please **DO NOT** report issues related to those.
 ### Additions:
-- Biome coloring on all sand and debris variants
-- Biome colored mossy limestones
-- Remove grass shading (Causes issues with flickering on normal grass blocks)
+- Remove shading from grass blocks
 - Update remaining wicker blocks to use new models

 ### Changes: